-Diploma of Hospitality Management (SIT50416) - Superseded, in transition CRICOS Course Code: 091066F
+Diploma of Hospitality Management (SIT50422) CRICOS Course Code: 112572K

 This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of industry to coordinate hospitality operations.
 They operate independently, have responsibility for others and make a range of operational business decisions.